pkmn/ps/integration/README.md

 # Integration

-Integration testing for the various packages housed in this repository.
+Integration tests for the various packages housed in this repository.

 - `npm run start` will run the simulator and client in the browser, pitting two `RandomPlayerAI` instances against each other using predetermined teams and displaying the parsed log output